arabold/serverless-react-boilerplate/README.md

 1. Backend code running on AWS Lambda.
 The main entry point is `./src/server/render.tsx`.
 It contains the handler function that is invoked by AWS Lambda.The packaging is controlled by `webpack.server.config.js` and optimized for Node.js 12.
 2. Frontend code hosted in an S3 bucket and loaded by the browser.
 Main entry point is `./src/browser/index.tsx`.
 It's packaged using the `webpack.browser.config.js`, optimized for web browsers.
 The output files will have their content hash added to their names to enable long term caching in the browser.

+#### Code Splitting

+`webpack.browser.config.js` defines some default code splitting settings that optimize browser loading times and should make sense for most projects:

+- Shared compoments (in the `src/components` folder) are loaded in a separate `components.js` chunk.
+- All external Node modules (in the `node_modules/` folder) are loaded in the `vendor.js` chunk.
+External modules usually don't change as often as the rest of your application and this split will improve browser caching for your users.
+- The rest of the application is loaded in the `main.js` chunk.

 ## Customization

 ### Serverless Project